-Mr. LEE Yeh Kwong, Charles is a member of the Executive Council of Hong Kong and one of the founders of the solicitors' firm of Woo, Kwan, Lee & Lo.
+- Mr. LEE Yeh Kwong, Charles is a member of the Executive Council of Hong Kong and one of the founders of the solicitors' firm of Woo, Kwan, Lee & Lo.
 Mr. Lee was a member of the Council of the Stock Exchange from 1988 to 1994 and became its Chairman from 1992 to 1994.
 Mr. Lee has also taken up a number of public service positions, including the Chairmanship of the Mandatory Provident Fund Schemes Authority.
-He was appointed by the Financial Secretary as a director and the Chairman of HKEC on 8th July, 1999.

-Mr. Rafael HUI is currently the Secretary for Financial Services.
+He was appointed by the Financial Secretary as a director and the Chairman of HKEC on 8th July, 1999. - Mr. Rafael HUI is currently the Secretary for Financial Services.
 Mr. Hui joined the Government in 1970 and has since served in a number of bureaux (branches) and departments including the Security Branch, Economic Services Branch, Transport Branch and Works Branch.
-Mr. Hui was awarded Gold Bauhinia Star in 1998.

-Mr. LEE Jor Hung, Dannis is the Chairman of DL Brokerage Limited.
+Mr. Hui was awarded Gold Bauhinia Star in 1998. - Mr. LEE Jor Hung, Dannis is the Chairman of DL Brokerage Limited.
 Mr. Lee has a Bachelor and Master degree in Business Administration and is a fellow of the Hong Kong Institute of Directors.
 Mr. Lee served as the Vice Chairman of HKSCC and the Stock Exchange between 1995-1997 and 1994-1995, respectively.
-Mr. Lee was the 1997-1999 Chairman of the Hong Kong Stockbrokers Association and a member of the Securities and Futures Commission Advisory Committee.

-Mr. John E. STRICKLAND is a former Chairman of The Hongkong and Shanghai Banking Corporation Limited.
+Mr. Lee was the 1997-1999 Chairman of the Hong Kong Stockbrokers Association and a member of the Securities and Futures Commission Advisory Committee. - Mr. John E. STRICKLAND is a former Chairman of The Hongkong and Shanghai Banking Corporation Limited.
 He has served as a director of the Mass Transit Railway Corporation, HKSCC and the Airport Authority.
 Mr. Strickland was awarded the Gold Bauhinia Star in 1998.
 Mr. Strickland has Honorary Degrees from City University and Hong Kong Polytechnic University.
 He is active in many community organisations.

-The information set out in section 1 "Audited financial information for the year ended 30th June, 1999" in this appendix II to this document has been extracted from the auditors' report and the audited accounts, including the notes to those accounts, of the Stock Exchange Group for the year ended 30th June, 1999 and uses the definitions contained therein.
+The information set out in section 1 "Audited financial information for the year ended 30th June, 1999" (but excluding the unaudited statements of operations of the Futures Exchange for the periods of 6 months and 12 months ended 30th June, 1999) of this appendix II to this document has been extracted from the auditors' report and the special purpose accounts, including the notes to those accounts, of the Futures Exchange Group for the year ended 30th June, 1999 and uses the definitions contained therein.